 We are delighted to be starting a project on cherries with our partners Norton Folgate Marketing, CE Murch, Storage Control Systems, TerraPrima Group and International Water Solutions.
 This project is funded through the Growing Kent and Medway Project (UKRI) and seeks to improve the quality and storage-life of Kent grown cherries through a combination of approaches including reflective mulches, respiratory monitoring to optimise harvest maturity for storage and novel technologies for decontamination in the field and the packhouse.

-For more information on this work contact Richard Colgan at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information on this work contact Richard Colgan at

 We are very proud to be working with Storage Control Systems on the development of the P-Pod.
 This equipment has evolved from the SafePod technology developed to improve long-term low oxygen apple storage.

 With its ability to monitor the atmosphere and the respiration of tubers the P-Pod provides an invaluable tool both for carrying out storage trials within research facilities and also to monitor the response of tubers to storage environments within commercial stores.
 In previous seasons this research programme was carried out as a collaboration between the PQC and our colleagues at Sutton Bridge Crop Storage Research (SBCSR).
-Wtih the closure of Sutton Bridge the work is now being carried out at our Kent facility.
+With the closure of Sutton Bridge the work is now being carried out at our Kent facility.

 The picture shows a P-Pod in a bulk potato store in the US.

-For more information on this work contact Debbie Rees at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information on this work contact Debbie Rees at

 Harvesting, packing and transport of strawberries from the field to packhouse facilities can take hours.
 Delays before cooling are detrimental for fruit quality and shelf-life, especially when the weather is warm.
 The PQC are working as part of a consortium to develop a portable chiller that can be used in the field to ensure rapid and efficient cooling of fruit.
 The consortium is led by JDCooling Ltd, and includes Scorpion Vision Ltd and Berry Gardens Ltd.